 11.7.
 Laundry - Saeedi Cleaners.
 Manager Ahmad (Abou Tawfiq) Hamdan runs an efficient service at a very reasonable price.
 Home delivery.
-No name place on side street, opposite Mayflower Hotel.
+On side street, opposite Mayflower Hotel.

 11.9.
 Locksmith - Samuel Mozian and his colleague Mike change locks, cut new keys.
 Gemayel St, off Makdissi, opposite Decoratex.
 01-343955.
 03-810460.

 11.10.
 Photocopying, scanning, printing and binding – Digital Horizons on Jeanne d’Arc is the favorite of AUB architecture and graphic design students for their good quality work and fast and reasonable service.
 Well-staffed.
 Open early and late.

 11.11.
 Photocopying, scanning, printing and binding – Another favorite is ‘ind Riad for excellent, reasonably priced services.
 Riad’s new location is on the lower ground floor of a residential building, dead end off Makhoul Street.
 01-341079.

 11.12.
 Photo processing and equipment – Photo Nubar.
 Also, passport pictures stored digitally and reprinted anytime.
 Polite helpful service.
 Nehme Jafet St. 01-353742